LavenderFive/.github/profile/README.md

 ## Our Infrastructure

 We take a pragmatic approach to running validators.

 At the most basic level we utilize bare metal servers with a minimum of 2 full nodes per network.
-Each server is with a different providers, across Hetzner, OVHCloud, or MEVSpace.
+Each server is with a different providers, Hetzner, OVHCloud, or MEVspace, spread across multiple geographic locations.
 In addition, we utilize [Horcrux](https://github.com/strangelove-ventures/horcrux) as our remote signing solution, with 3 signers.
-What this means in practice is *ALL* nodes have to go down, or 2 signers, before we begin to miss blocks.
+What this means in practice is *ALL* nodes have to go down, or 2 signers, before we miss a single block.

 In addition to this, we utilize the following as our monitoring solutions:
 - [Zabbix](https://www.zabbix.com/)